Traits

 Locus: Roan is a KIT gene mutation, along with Tobiano, Sabino, and Dominant White.
 A horse may carry only two KIT gene mutations.

-• Chestnut: When Roan is on a Chestnut base coat, the phenotype will read "Red Roan."
+- Chestnut: When Roan is on a Chestnut base coat, it is often colloquially known as "Red Roan."

-• Black: When Roan is on a Black base coat, the phenotype will read "Blue Roan."
+- Black: When Roan is on a Black base coat, it is often colloquially known as "Blue Roan."

 1 result found.